 As well as selling to our loyal customers online, we supply a significant number of multi-national hotel chains, luxury yachts, restaurants, castles, ski resorts, boutique hotels and shops, interior designers, breweries and even oil rigs.

-Our mission is to turn the world onto the remarkable qualities and sustainability of natural fibres.
+The Wool Company's mission is to turn the world onto the remarkable qualities, sustainability and superb technical performance of wool and other natural fibres.

 We are fanatical about quality natural fibres - hence our strapline “The World's Finest Fibres”.
 Quality, value, sustainability and service are our four cardinal principles.